Hussein-Alayan/Aljanoub-Website/README.md

 ## Usage

 - **Customers:** Browse the menu, learn about the restaurant, and find contact info.
 - **Admins:** Use the dashboard to add, edit, or remove menu items.
-Changes are saved in the browser's localStorage (for demo purposes).
+Menu data can be managed via localStorage (for demo) or through the PHP/MySQL backend for persistent storage.

 ---